 NO MONTHLY FEES

 Some banks will charge you a few pounds every month for banking with them, and the fees can be higher if you have a savings account.
 Although the account charges seem little, they all add up over the course of a year and will eat into your savings and interest.
 Besides the monthly fee, some banks will charge you a fee if your account remains inactive for too long so, before you open an account, first consider the impact of such fees on your savings.
+For our readers located in the USA, I’d suggest taking a browse through the guides and expert articles published by LivelyMe – such as their recent feature covering the best free HSA account provider.

 LOW MINIMUM BALANCE